JarrettMcCarty/CISS-445-OCaml-Simple-Integer-RPN-Evaluator/README.md

 # Simple RPN Evaluator

 Very simple Reverse polish Notation evaluator using OCaml.
 The implementation uses a custom "linked list" type to build the Stack for calculating the output.
+Note that the only type allowed is integer.

 Simple parse function that takes in a reverse polish notation string and builds a "linked list" from it.